Helena-p/Helena-p/README.md

 - pullrequest code reviews
 <br>

-Alongside implementing new features, I highly enjoy maintaining and updating our codebase to be performant, built for scale, and with accessibility in mind for including digital experience for all.<br><br>
+Alongside implementing new features, I highly enjoy maintaining and updating the codebase to be performant, built for scale, and with accessibility in mind for including digital experience for all.<br><br>
 I continously strive to deepen my knowledge and below are some courses I have taken or are currently enrolled in:<br><br>
 **[Vanilla Js Academy / Chris Ferdinandi](https://vanillajsacademy.com/)**<br>
 10 week project-based course in JavaScript focused on problem solving.
 Smaller projects in DOM manipulation, APIs, async / await, XSS attacks, creating own plug-ins, modules.<br><br>